 - Any previous names or addresses used during the disputed period

-- The creditor’s name and details of the account in question (account number, when the account opened, etc.)
+- The creditor’s name and details of the account in question (account number, when the account was opened, etc.)

 - Specific instructions on what is wrong and how you'd like them to update your credit report

 Send the letter via USPS certified mail or a courier (like UPS or FedEx).
 The credit reporting agency must investigate legitimate claims to fix your credit report, usually within 30 days, and they will inform you of the results after that.
 The FTC has a sample letter on its site.

 As a safeguard, it’s also a good practice to fix your credit report errors with the creditor that reported them.
 Send the same information you sent to the credit reporting agency.
 After a few weeks, call and ask what action they've taken.
 Fixing the problem at the source will ensure that you don’t have the same problem in the future.

 Even if you've lost the documentation to prove your case, you might still have a shot at fixing your credit report.
 Whether you have the records or not, a credit reporting agency will still have to investigate your claim if you dispute a finding on your report.